 Long exposures smear clouds across the sky, reduce splashes of water to fine mist, and create a gentle background that makes a stark subject come out of the picture.
 Neutral Density (ND) filters help to reduce light, so you can expose an image even longer.
 A polarizer helps to reduce light up to three stops too, but you can always wait until dusk to increase the shutter speed naturally.

 A bright sky can easily be toned down using a graduated neutral density (GND) filter, or bracketing multiple exposures.
 Don’t have a grad filter?
 Slide a matte black card or cloth in front of the lens while you’re exposing.
 Move it up and down the brightest part of the image about half the time it takes for your camera to capture the image.

 This technique, known as the black card (or cloth) technique, is nearly as old as photography itself, and is a good alternative to bracketing multiple frames or spending money on graduated filters.
 It works by reducing even more light in the brightest part of the image if the dynamic range of the scene (shadows to highlights) is too much for the camera to correctly expose for.
 And it’s a fun way to keep yourself busy during an exposure that lasts several minutes!

 4. Intentional Camera Movement

 When there are no solid objects in the image, there is no need for sharpness.
-Sometimes images (especially seascapes in which only liquid and gaseous substances are captured) benefit from the added softness by panning the camera while exposing the image.
+Sometimes images (especially seascapes in which only liquid and gaseous substances are captured) benefit from the added softness by panning the camera while exposing the image, something known as intentional camera movement (or ICM).
 When used correctly, this panning of the camera creates new textures and patterns, because you pan along with the flow of the water or clouds in the sky.
 This technique creates painterly images that are both unique and look alike at the same time.
 Use sparingly.